foxssake/vest/docs/user-guide/capturing-signals.md

       expect_contains(get_signal_emissions(on_event), ["bar"])
     ```

+## Capture

 By calling `capture_signal()`, a listener is connected to the signal that will
 record each emission.
 Make sure to pass in the amount of parameters the signal
 has, otherwise *vest* may fail at recording emissions.

+*vest* has *persistent* and *non-persistent* signal captures.
+The latter,
+*non-persistent* captures are disconnected after every test case.
+If you want
+to call `capture_signal()` only once and have it be active for all subsequent
+test cases in the suite, pass in `true` for its *persistent* parameter.

+Persistent captures enable you to setup all the signal captures in
+`before_all()` or `on_begin()`, instead of having to repeat the same call for
+all your test cases.

+!!!note
+    All captured signal emissions are reset before each test case.
+This so that
+    a signal emission captured in test A doesn't affect the results of test B.

+## Inspect

 To retrieve the recorded emissions, call `get_signal_emissions()` with the
 captured signal.
 It will return an array of arrays, where each individual array